seanortiz123/LBYCPOB-FinalProject-AnimoRegistry/README.md

 ### USER STORIES:
 (Student)
-- As a DLSU student, I want a one-stop app where I get to see all the available DLSU organizations/clubs that I am able to join
+- As a DLSU student, I want a one-stop app where I get to see all the available DLSU organizations/clubs that I am able to join.
-- As a DLSU student, I want a one-stop app where I'm able to input different needed information for my organization applications like my ID number and DLSU email
+- As a DLSU student, I want to register with my DLSU ID number and DLSU email so my account is verified as an actual Lasallian before I can apply anywhere.
+- As a DLSU student, I want to submit an application with a short written response to an organization I'm interested in, so the organization has something to review.
-- As a Frosh or Undergraduate student, I want to track the real-time status of my submitted applications (e.g., Pending, Interview Scheduled, Accepted, Rejected) on a personal dashboard so that I know exactly where I stand in the recruitment process.
+- As a Frosh or Undergraduate student, I want to track the real-time status of my submitted applications (Pending, Interview Scheduled, Accepted, Rejected) on a personal dashboard so that I know exactly where I stand in the recruitment process.

 (Organization)
-- As an Organization officer, I want an app where I am able to view different student applications and be able to accept or deny them.
+-As an Organization officer, I want an app where I am able to view different student applications and be able to accept or deny them.
+- As an Organization officer, I want to schedule an interview date and time for an applicant so I can move them through the recruitment pipeline.
 - As an Executive Board Member, I want to toggle our organization's registration status to "Closed" once the recruitment season is done so that students can no longer submit new sign-up forms.
-- As an Org Officer, I want to set a maximum membership cap for our specific committee during setup so that the app automatically stops accepting new applicants once our slots are completely filled.
+- As an Org Officer, I want to set a maximum membership cap for our organization during setup so that the app automatically stops accepting new applicants once our slots are completely filled.
-- As a Central Committee Member, I want to edit our organization's profile page (such as updating our logo, social media handles, or org description) so that our digital booth display remains accurate for incoming frosh.

 ### CORE FEATURES (Recommended):
 - Several webpages to navigate through each organization